uktrade/data-hub-frontend/docs/Running tests.md

 ### Code coverage locally

 Steps:

 - Ensure you NODE_ENV is either `test` or `development` in order for client side code to be instrumented.
-- Start the application by running `$ yarn start:coverage`, this will ensure server side code is instrumented.
+- Start the application by running `$ npm run start:coverage`, this will ensure server side code is instrumented.
 - Execute a spec or suite and look for `cypress-coverage` folder output in the root of the folder.

 ### Code coverage in CI